-- (A) Each student will complete a preliminary examination in an individualized area of subject matter in social work. - (B) The preliminary examination is expected to cover certain areas of content that are defined in Appendix 9. - (C) The preliminary examination committee must approve a preliminary examination proposal in advance of the examination.
-The proposal should define the subject matter to be covered, and the literature to be reviewed. - (D) The proposal and examination will be evaluated by a preliminary examination faculty committee (see Appendix 9) that shall consist of at least three faculty persons
+- (A) Each student will complete a preliminary examination in an individualized area of subject matter in social work. - (B) The preliminary examination is expected to cover areas of content that are defined in Appendix 9.

-Holding regular (i.e., unmodified) appointments as Assistant, Associate, or Full Professors in the School of Social Work.
-(Note: for students in Social Work and Sociology, one of the faculty members must be in Sociology.)
+- (C) The preliminary examination committee must approve a preliminary examination proposal in advance of the examination.
+The proposal should define the subject matter to be covered, and the literature to be reviewed. - (D) The proposal and examination will be evaluated by a preliminary examination faculty committee (see Appendix 9) that shall consist of at least three (3) faculty persons holding regular (i.e., unmodified) appointments as Assistant, Associate, or Full Professors in the School of Social Work.
+Note: for students in Social Work and Sociology, one (1) of the faculty members must be in Sociology.
+For students who are joint with other disciplines one (1) of the faculty may be in the partner social science if approved by your Prelim Committee Chair who must be in Social Work.
 The Chairperson of the Committee must have taught in the Doctoral Program or be approved by the Doctoral Program Director.
 Members should be chosen for their substantive knowledge, research, and scholarly work in the content area(s) of the preliminary examination.
-The student recommends the members to the Director of the Doctoral Program for approval.
+The student recommends the members to the Director of the Joint Doctoral Program for approval.